What’s in this article

 Not every business must comply with the recommendations provided by the auditing team.
 However, a company must always ensure that it remains legally compliant and it can do this through the use of information provided by audits.

 If your company lacks the necessary resources required to fulfil the recommendations, you can proceed to appeal this recommendation and request for an extension if necessary.
-Failure to comply with the recommendations may be regarded as a breach of conduct protocol and companies can face severe penalties.
+Consequently, companies that disregard recommendations may face severe repercussions, including legal penalties.

 FAQs